tiagomonteiro0715/hackaton-tiago-marcelo/README.md

 ### What your application does?

-Two chat bots powered by ChatGPT API aid doctors and patients with faster, better diagnostics, increasing health and happiness
+Two chat bots powered by ChatGPT API aid doctors and patients with faster, better diagnostics, based on chatGPT-3 training data

 Developed mainly with ChatGPT API and Flutter